 Previously, I felt disqualified to talk on such matters because I didn’t have kids but now as a parent of 2 I think I get to have my say.

 Frankly, my position hasn’t much changed since before I had kids.
 If you have children, my first position if that you should avoid taking them anywhere where they can be disruptive in the first place.
-In general, Marti and I avoid going to restaurants with the kids unless we have a good degree of certainty that they’ll be well-behaved.
-Continue reading “Children, shopping and tantrums”
+In general, Martina and I avoid going to restaurants with the kids unless we have a good degree of certainty that they’ll be well-behaved.

 I think that most people would agree that it’s important for them to feel safe in their relationships by knowing that they will be treated with dignity and respect and that any wrong can be reconciled amicably.
 This is chiefly seen in marriages and close friendships and I don’t know why we don’t treat our children the same way.